aradhya0530/EDA-on-Top-Engineering-Colleges-India/README.md

 6)RPC(Research and Professional Practice) acquiring knowledge and experience that are common in a field or profession, which involves information-gathering techniques that are a part of the regular interaction amongst practitioners.

-7)GO(graduation Outcome)= To understand whether recent graduates are in employment, have continued with further study or are doing something else
+7)GO(graduation Outcome)= To understand whether the recent graduates are in employment, have continued with further study or are doing something else

 8)OI(outreach and inclusivity)=> It contains the following factors the number of students from another state or countries, per cent of women, facility for physically challenged student